 Severe injury data are from the OSHA Severe Injury Reports.
 The dashboard includes severe injuries in construction by state, detailed subsector, event, and source.

 Dashboard instructions and information on filters, charts, and definitions are included in the information icon located to the right of the dashboard title.

 You can download the data behind the Dashboard as a spreadsheet.

-This dashboard will be updated biannually.
-The next update is scheduled in Spring 2022.
+This dashboard will be updated biannually with the next update scheduled for Fall 2023.
 If you have questions or comments, please email email@example.com.